S-VHS or VHS? Both formats look exactly the same; even their camcorder tapes are the same.

 What is D-VHS?

 D-VHS originally stood for "Data-VHS", but was then changed to "Digital VHS".
 D-VHS is DIGITAL.
+Also, D-VHS used the same tapes as S-VHS (although there were D-VHS branded ones out there as well, but they were just a higher quality of S-VHS tape).

-D-VHS was first released in 1996 as a Standard Definition consumer recording format that could hold up to 24 Hours on 1 tape, In 2002 JVC introduced the ability for D-VHS to record 480p, 720p and 1080i HD video.
+D-VHS was first released in 1996 as a Standard Definition consumer recording format that could hold up to 24 Hours on 1 tape.
+In 2002 JVC introduced the ability for D-VHS to record 480p, 720p and 1080i HD video.
 Some people used D-VHS to back up their Mini-DV, DVCPRO and HDV recordings, as they could transfer the footage from those tapes to D-VHS via Firewire 1394/i.Link as a PURE Digital copy, and then they could reuse their Mini-DV and DVCPRO tapes.
 However, D-VHS decks also had RF (for recording off-air), Composite, and S-VHS connectors that allowed people to transfer their analog recordings to D-VHS.
 They could archive S-VHS recordings on D-VHS via S-Video and have a High-Quality copy that was virtually identical to the S-VHS tape at bit rates of up to 28.8 Mbps in the HS mode using the MPEG-2 codec (slightly modified version of the MPEG-2 codec used on HDV tapes).
-Standard Definition video quality ranged from video that looked a little better than current streamed SD video in the LS5 mode, up to better than DVD's highest-quality in HS mode.
+Standard Definition video quality ranged from video that looked a little better than current streamed SD video in the LS3 mode, up to better than DVD's highest-quality in HS mode.

 Foreign Conversions